-The Best Destinations for Freshwater Fishing | Coastal Angler & The Angler Magazine
+The Best Destinations for Freshwater Fishing - Coastal Angler & The Angler Magazine

 7. Breede River, South Africa

-My love for fishing led me to this another breathtaking fishing destination in the so-called dark continent known for its immense natural resources and precious wildlife.
+My love for fishing led me to this breathtaking fishing destination in the so-called dark continent known for its immense natural resources and precious wildlife.
 Of course, I am referring to the ever-alluring land of Africa.
 Specifically, in the Western Cape Province where Breede River is.

 Because of the absence of hippos and crocodiles, many find this water body a peaceful place to relax and a perfect spot for a tranquil getaway.
 Meanwhile, Breede River is not just a river; it is also a sanctuary to many types of fish including Spotted Grunter, Garrick/Leerfish, and Kabeljou/Kob.

-Landing a Giant Kob will give anyone a spectacular and unforgettable fishing experience as one catch as big as two meters and as heavy as 130 pounds of this species.
+Landing a Giant Kob will give anyone a spectacular and unforgettable fishing experience.
+One catch can be as big as two meters and as heavy as 130 pounds of this species.
 I just could not imagine how a difficult battle it would be when angling!
 Even so, one has to release the Giant Kob after they capture it as they are already decreasing in population.

 Just a few tips to efficiently catch these fish; it is better to use live baits when trapping the silver dotted Garrick.
 Bloodworms and mud prawns work well for the Grunter while Kob quickly gets lured to mackerel, squid or any artificial lure.